Restless Heart (John Parr song)

 "Restless Heart" (a.k.a.
 "Running Away with You (Restless Heart)") is a song by the English singer/musician John Parr, which was released in 1988 as a soundtrack single from the 1987 feature film The Running Man.
 It was written by Parr and German musician/composer Harold Faltermeyer, and produced by Faltermeyer.
 The power ballad would later be included on Parr's third studio album Man with a Vision, released in 1992.

 Background

 "Restless Heart" was intentionally written for The Running Man soundtrack.
 The song originally used the same title as the film and had a different set of lyrics, but this was changed at the request of the film's producers.
 Parr told Simon Mayo in 1988, "The lyrics originally went 'Would you bet your life on a running man?', but [the producers] decided it was too close to the film and too downbeat.
 And they'd got paranoid about the title.
 Instead, the new version tells the story of what happens when the film finishes."
+Some of the lyrics (including "No pain no gain" and "You hit the right spot") are variations on lines of dialogue in the film.

 Parr and Faltermeyer wrote and recorded "Restless Heart" in three days.
 The pair had previously intended to collaborate on a music project for an unspecified television series, but Parr was unavailable at the time.